Seq2seq (Sequence to Sequence) Model with PyTorch

 Seq2seq Model

 The Decoder will decode the input from the encoder output.
-It will try to predict the next output and try to use it as the next input if it’s possible.
-The Decoder consists of an Embedding layer, GRU layer, and a Linear layer.
+It will try to predict the next output and try to use it as the next input if it is possible.
+The Decoder consists of an Embedding layer, a GRU layer, and a Linear layer.
 The embedding layer will make a lookup table for the output and pass it into a GRU layer to calculate the predicted output state.
 After that, a Linear layer will help to calculate the activation function to determine the true value of the predicted output.

 class Encoder(nn.Module):